top of page

 Or do you find it hard even to stop for a few minutes to do this little exercise?

 Most of us breathe in the upper chest, inhaling and exhaling rapidly to compensate for the lack of expansion of our lungs.
 This leads to hyperventilation and a permanent state of tension which is the cause of a host of symptoms often mistakenly diagnosed as illness.
-Or we hold our breath unconsciously and spend our lives in a state of apnoea.
+We often hold our breath unconsciously and spend our lives in a state of apnoea.
 We are not getting the vital nourishment that comes with the ebb and flow of free breath, we lose touch with our bodies and we stop feeling.

 I also believe that no personal development journey can be engaged in without breathwork.
 Breathwork is the ultimate tool to assess how integrated your inner child is, whether you have processed strong emotions and traumatic events from the past, whether your unconscious is still ruling your decisions and what work needs to be done to transmute inherited or conditioned patterns.